DavidRRice/Magrathea/README.md

 	double Si_PPv_Sakai_array[][2] = {{0,4}, {1,24.73}, {2,203}, {3,5.35}, {5,mMg+mSi+3*mO}, {7,848}, {8,1.47}, {9,2.7}, {10,0.93}, {14,5}};
 	EOS *Si_PPv_Sakai = new EOS("Si PPv (Sakai)", Si_PPv_Sakai_array, sizeof(Si_PPv_Sakai_array)/2/sizeof(Si_PPv_Sakai_array[0][0]));

+Analytical EoS are defined by an array with as many parameters as needed from the table below.
+For example, the Epsilon Iron EoS above has a bulk modulus of 177.7 GPa.

 Index | Variable | Unit | Comment
 :---------: | :---------: | :----------: | -------------